-- A. Permitted Uses: The following uses are permitted in the R2 District:
+- A. Permitted Uses: The following uses are permitted in the R2 District.

-- 1. Forestry
+- 1. Forestry.

-- 2. Place of Worship
+- 2. Place of Worship.

-- 3. Public Park, Recreation, and Resource Management Uses
+- 3. Public Park, Recreation, and Resource Management Uses.

-- 4. Schools
+- 4. Schools.

-- 5. Single Family Detached Dwellings
+- 5. Single Family Detached Dwellings.

-- 6. Site-Specific Borough Facilities
+- 6. Site-Specific Borough Facilities.

-- 7. Site-Specific Utility Facilities
+- 7. Site-Specific Utility Facilities.

-B. Accessory Uses: The following uses are permitted as accessory uses to any permitted principal use in the R2 District:
+- B. Accessory Uses: The following uses are permitted as accessory uses to any permitted principal use in the R2 District.

-- 1. Detached accessory structures, including but not necessarily limited to detached garages and utility sheds. - 2.
+- Detached accessory structures, including but not necessarily limited to detached garages and utility sheds. - 2.
 Group Child Care, in accordance with Section 1501.C. - 3.
 Home Occupations, in accordance with Section 1501.P. - 4.
 Homestay, in accordance with Section 1501.Q. - 5.
 No-Impact Home-Based Businesses, in accordance with Section 1501.U. - 6.
 Produce Stand, in accordance with Section 1501.W. - 7.
 Wireless Communication Facility Co-location Inside Public Right-of-Way, proposed as either a stand-alone facility or as part of a DAS, in accordance with Section 1501.JJ. - 8.
-Wireless Communication Facility Co-location Outside Public Right-of-Way, proposed as either a stand-alone facility or as part of a DAS, in accordance with Section 1501.KK. - C. Special Exception Uses: The following uses are permitted by Special Exception in the R2 District in accordance with the following standards and criteria, any reasonable conditions that the Zoning Hearing Board may deem necessary, and in accordance with the procedures set forth in Section 1908 of this Ordinance: - 1.
+Wireless Communication Facility Co-location Outside Public Right-of-Way, proposed as either a stand-alone facility or as part of a DAS, in accordance with Section 1501.KK. - C. Special Exception Uses: The following uses are permitted by Special Exception in the R2 District in accordance with the following standards and criteria, any reasonable conditions that the Zoning Hearing Board may deem necessary, and in accordance with the procedures set forth in Section 1908 of this Ordinance. - 1.
 Group Home, in accordance with Section 1501.N. - 2.
 Vacation Rental, in accordance with Section 1501.HH. - 3.
 Wireless Communication Facility Tower Based Inside Public Right-of-Way, proposed as either a stand-alone facility or as part of a DAS, in accordance with Section 1501.LL. - 4.
-Uses not expressly permitted elsewhere in this Ordinance, and that exhibit the same general character of the uses listed in Section 601, when authorized as a Special Exception by the Zoning Hearing Board in accordance with Section 1501.GG and 1908. - 5.
-Uses not expressly permitted elsewhere in this Ordinance and that exhibit the same general character of the uses listed in Section 601, when authorized as a Special Exception by the Zoning Hearing Board in accordance with Sections 1501.PP and 1908.
+Uses not expressly permitted elsewhere in this Ordinance, and that exhibit the same general character of the uses listed in Section 601, when authorized as a Special Exception by the Zoning Hearing Board in accordance with Section 1501.GG and 1908.